amine-ghazoui/TP_Web/TP4_JS/README.md

 **Function**:
 - Takes a number of seconds as input.
 - Calculates the equivalent days, hours, minutes, and seconds.
-- Displays the converted time.
+- Displays the converted time..

 ```javascript
 function hjms(nbrSeconds){